 Missouri and Illinois State Tax Example

 An Illinois resident works remotely on a temporary basis from their home for a Missouri-based company.
-The employee does plan to go back into the Missouri office once COVID-19 is over.
+The employee does plan to go back into the Missouri office.

 Historically, the Illinois resident has worked and earned their wages in Missouri, so they were required to file a non-resident return in Missouri and pay the tax due there.
 Additionally, they would file an Illinois resident return as well, where they would have to calculate and pay tax due in Illinois.
 Please note, Illinois does allow for a credit for taxes paid to other states in their calculation of current year tax, so this helps avoid the double taxation between Missouri and Illinois.

 Now in this example, the employee worked remotely from their home for a significant portion of the year.
 This means their work performed is in Illinois instead of Missouri which would lead us to believe that the income sourced to Illinois would not be subject to Missouri income tax.
-Unfortunately, Missouri currently has not provided clear guidance on this situation.
-It is believed that even though the Illinois resident performed services in Illinois, Missouri will still want that Illinois resident to file and pay tax as a Missouri non-resident since the change was on a temporary basis and due to the COVID-19 pandemic.
-Time will tell if this stance will hold true though.
+Unfortunately, Missouri currently has not provided clear guidance on this situation in which remote work occurred for only a portion of the year.
+It is believed that even though the Illinois resident performed services in Illinois, Missouri will still want that Illinois resident to file and pay tax as a Missouri non-resident if the change was on a temporary basis and due to the COVID-19 pandemic.
+The Missouri Department of Revenue has clarified the withholding and filing requirements of non-residents who work remotely from another state full-time.
+If a taxpayer resides outside of Missouri and works remotely full-time for a Missouri-based employer, they are not obligated to withhold Missouri tax since those wages are not subject to Missouri taxes.